-As a charity, we are reliant on the support of our members and donors.
-We would be grateful if you could help us to continue to foster the historic relationship between Britain and Portugal by developing the knowledge of people in Britain about Portugal, its people and culture through a varied programme of events.
+As a charity, we are reliant on the support of our members, sponsors and donors.
+We would be grateful if you could help us to continue to fulfil our charitable objective to foster the historic relationship between Britain and Portugal by developing the knowledge of people in Britain about Portugal, its people and culture, by making a donation to the Society.

 On the 19th May 1938 a prominent group of businessmen, with interests in Portugal and Portuguese Africa, hosted a dinner in honour for the recently appointed Portuguese Ambassador, Dr. Armindo Monteiro, at the Dorchester Hotel.
 This dinner was attended by over 300 people, and it was agreed that something more tangible should be established to reflect the unique relationship in between Britain and Portugal.
 Thus, on 20th July 1938, with the help of a generous grant from the Government of Portugal, the Anglo-Portuguese Society was formally constituted as a charitable body at the Casa de Portugal in Lower Regent Street, London.
 Dr Armindo Monteiro agreed to be its first President, and since then every Portuguese Ambassador to London has been invited to be the President of the Society.